Jesús Héctor Gallego Herrera

-Jesús Héctor Gallego Herrera (died June 1971) was a Colombian Roman Catholic priest who was kidnapped and killed in Panama following his opposition to the Panamanian military ruler Omar Torrijos.
+Jesús Héctor Gallego Herrera (7 January 1938 – c.
+9 June 1971) was a Colombian Roman Catholic priest who was kidnapped and killed in Panama in 1971, during the military rule of Omar Torrijos.

 Life

+Gallego was born in Salgar, Antioquia, Colombia.
+After studies at the archdiocesan major seminary in Medellín from 1963 to 1965, he served at the diocese of Jericó before moving to Panama in 1967.
+Gallego served at the diocese of Santiago de Veraguas, and was ordained a priest by Marcos G. McGrath on 16 July 1967.
+In August 1967 he moved to the diocese of Santa Fe, Veraguas.

-Gallego organized peasant cooperatives in Santa Fé District of Panama's Veraguas Province, where his work angered both landowners and officials of the ruling National Guard.
-He disappeared from Santa Fé on June 9, 1971.
+In Santa Fe Gallego worked on social projects, and organized the poor peasants of the district into cooperatives.
+This angered both the landowners of the area and officials of the ruling National Guard, who accused him of being a communist.
+Gallego disappeared from Santa Fe on 9 June 1971.

 Investigation and convictions

+The initial investigation into Gallego's disappearance was marked by irregularities, and the case was shelved in 1973.
+After the end of military rule in Panama, the case was reopened in 1990.

-On November 20, 1993, three soldiers were convicted of his abduction and murder.
-Eugenio Nelson Magallon, one of the three convicted, was convicted in absentia, as he had been a fugitive since the 1989 US invasion of Panama.
+In October–November 1993, four former National Guard soldiers were tried for the abduction and murder of Gallego: Óscar Agrazal, Eugenio Nelson Magallón, Nivaldo Madriñán, and Melbourne Walker.
+With the exception of Agrazal, who was acquitted, the soldiers were convicted on 20 November 1993, and each given a 15-year prison sentence.
+Madriñán would serve two thirds of his sentence, while Walker was granted house arrest.
+Magallón was convicted in absentia, as he had been a fugitive since the 1989 US invasion of Panama; more than 30 years after his conviction, he was arrested in May 2025.
 The trial led to a national debate in Panama over the reputation of Torrijos, who was popularly seen by some as a benevolent dictator.

-In December 2000, human remains were discovered at a Panamanian National Guard base, incorrectly believed to be Gallego's.
+In December 2000, human remains believed to be Gallego's were discovered at the Los Pumas barracks, a former military base in Tocumen.
 President Mireya Moscoso appointed a Truth Commission to investigate the site and those at other bases.
-In 2002, the commission concluded that Gallego had been forcibly disappeared but that the remains were not his.
+In 2002, the commission concluded that Gallego had been forcibly disappeared, but that the remains found at the Los Pumas barracks were not his.